LucasZeng99/react-hackernews/README.md

 4. DOM events, practice styling(CSS) and mocking.

 ---

 every file and char is made with heart.
 If you find it flawed or yet to improve, please inform me via github issues.

-My source of mocking is https://vue-hn.now.sh, made with Vue, please do check it out.
+My target of mocking is https://vue-hn.now.sh, made with Vue, please do check it out.

 ---

 License under MIT